You need help choosing a career, but first you want to make sure you know how to choose a career coach.

 One caveat:

-You may have discovered that working with someone who has a tried and true system can be a bit of a double-edged sword.
+You may have discovered that working with someone with a tried and true system can be a bit of a double-edged sword.

-The danger is that they can get their system so well-oiled that the most profitable thing for their business is to create a massive online course.
-That’s good for them, but then there can be so many participants that you don’t get the attention or feedback that you need.
-I’ll talk more about individual mentorship when we get to the next red flag, but when it comes to balancing having a system and getting individual support, I think about it like this:
+The danger is that they can get their system so well-oiled that creating a massive online course is the most profitable thing for their business.
+That’s good for them, but there can be so many participants that you don’t get the attention or feedback you need.
+I’ll talk more about individual mentorship when we get to the next red flag, but when it comes to balancing having a system and getting personal support, I think about it like this:

 Let’s say you want to learn to drive a car.
 There are certain things that anyone who wants to drive a car has to learn.
 First, you put your foot on the brake.
 Then, you put the key in the ignition and turn it.
-Next you check your mirrors, and then you put it in reverse.
+Next, you check your mirrors and put them in reverse.
 No matter who you are, you MUST take those steps to drive the car.
 That part is the same for everybody.

 But what if you have an injured neck and can’t check the mirror?
 Or what if your legs are too short to reach the pedals?
-That’s when you need your teacher to help you figure out how you can still complete those steps while taking into account your personal challenges.
+That’s when you need your teacher to help you figure out how to complete those steps still while considering your challenges.
 It’s the same with career coaching.

-You want a guide who knows the steps it takes to “drive the car” AND will be at your side to troubleshoot if your circumstances present unique challenges.
+You want a guide who knows the steps to “drive the car” AND will be at your side to troubleshoot if your circumstances present unique challenges.

 Make sure you get direct, consistent access to the coach or facilitator.
-Either a one-on-one or group format can work, provided that you’re able to regularly get your specific questions answered.
-After all, you are going through a major career transition and you hired them to help you walk through that.
+A one-on-one or group format can work, provided that you can get your specific questions answered regularly.
+After all, you are going through a significant career transition, and you hired them to help you.

-For something skills-based like updating your LinkedIn or writing a resume, you don’t need as much personal connection.
+You don’t need as much personal connection for something skills-based like updating your LinkedIn or writing a resume.
 But choosing a career is a big decision.
-You get tangled in your own thoughts, fall back into old patterns, make decisions from a place of fear, and irrationally talk yourself into and out of all kinds of stuff.
+You get tangled in your thoughts, fall back into old patterns, make decisions from a place of fear, and irrationally talk yourself into and out of all kinds of stuff.

-The ability to get personalized feedback and guidance from your source of support is not just nice; it’s necessary.
+Getting personalized feedback and guidance from your source of support is not just lovely; it’s necessary.

-4. The career coach is inconvenienced by your emotions
+RED FLAG 4: The career coach can’t handle your emotions

-I was surprised to hear from clients that career counselors they had worked with seemed flummoxed and inconvenienced when the clients became afraid, doubtful, or sad during some part of the process.
+I was surprised to hear from clients that career counselors they had worked with seemed flummoxed and bothered when the clients became afraid, doubtful, or sad during some part of the process.

-It sure would be more convenient if you were just a collection of skills on a Excel spreadsheet, but you’re a person.
-Career change is highly emotional, just like any transformation or major life event, on par with a death in the family, moving to a new area, or leaving the cocoon of college for the real world.
+It would be more convenient if you were just a collection of skills on an Excel spreadsheet, but you’re a person.
+Career change is highly emotional, just like any transformation or significant life event, on par with a death in the family, moving to a new area, or leaving the cocoon of college for the real world.

-That doesn’t mean that you’ll be hysterical, but all the feelings you’ve already encountered in your quest to find the right career, like fear, self-doubt, loss of hope, imposter complex, low confidence, and guilt are a predictable and normal part of this kind of change.
+That doesn’t mean that you’ll be hysterical, but all the feelings you’ve already encountered in your quest to find the right career, like fear, self-doubt, loss of hope, imposter complex, low confidence, and guilt, are predictable and regular part of this kind of change.

-Whoever you work with should be prepared for the emotional aspect of career change and have the skillset to help you work through it.
+Whoever you work with should be prepared for the emotional aspect of a career change and have the skill set to help you work through it.

 This industry is plagued with assessment tests.